 “I was trying to make a statement and let them know that I’m not a scaredy-cat,” Hearns said of his fighting philosophy.
 “If you put me in there, you put me in for a reason and I’m there to get the job done.
 And whoever’s in there and trying to stop me, he’s got another thing coming because I don’t quit that easy.
 I don’t give up and I won’t go away.
 I’ll put a show on.
 That was my thing.”

-More than 12 years after his last trip into the ring, a tenth-round TKO of Shannon Landberg, Hearns admits that he doesn’t go back too often to look at those shows he gave us, but he understands why his fans do, and that may be the thing he’s most proud of.
+Years after his last trip into the ring, a tenth-round TKO of Shannon Landberg in 2006, Hearns admits that he doesn’t go back too often to look at those shows he gave us, but he understands why his fans do, and that may be the thing he’s most proud of.

 “Most of the time, when you put on a great performance and give the people what they want to see, they will go back and view them over and over again because there’s excitement, and when there’s excitement, that gets the blood flowing fast, and when your blood’s flowing fast, you’re ready to see some more stuff.”